 Here’s some of our favorite camping gear:

-Hotels in the Valley
+Hotels in Yosemite Valley

 If you’d prefer a less rustic experience, Yosemite Valley Lodge (reviews here) and the Ahwahnee Hotel (reviews here) are both beautiful options in the Valley.
 They’re classy and historic and super accessible to Yosemite’s gems.
 I highly recommend both of these hotels if you’re not up for camping in the Valley.
-The Wawona Hotel (reviews here) near the southern part of the park is perfect if you’re interested in visiting Mariposa Grove!
+The Wawona Hotel (reviews here) near the southern part of the park is perfect if you’re interested in visiting Mariposa Grove.

-Staying Outside the Valley
+Lodging Outside Yosemite Valley

 If you can’t find a good option to stay in the Valley, our favorite hotel just outside the park is Rush Creek Lodge.
 (See all the amazing reviews here.)
 It’s a wonderland for kids!
 At only 40 minutes from Hetch Hetchy and a few minutes more to Yosemite Valley, it’s a beautiful and convenient option for staying outside the park.
+Plus, it’s almost a destination in itself with all the fun activities there – it’s for sure one of the most kid friendly hotels in Yosemite National Park!

 Get $35 off your first Airbnb stay by using this link!